 Driver Password: Specify a password for the driver to authenticate to the Metadirectory server.
-It must be the same password that is specified as the Driver Object Password in the Remote Loader service.
+It must be the same password that is specified as the Driver Object Password on the Remote Loader.

-13 On the Account Status Support page, fill in the following fields, then click Next:
+- 14 Click Next. - 15 On the Account Status Support page, fill in the following fields: